AlaskaAirlines/auro-lockup/demo/api.md

 </auro-accordion>

 #### <a name="subtitle"></a>`subtitle`<a href="#" style="float: right; font-size: 1rem; font-weight: 100;">back to top</a>
-Usd the `subtitle` slot to add lockup content.
+Use the `subtitle` slot to add lockup content.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/subtitle.html) -->